-But, it should go without saying, listen to your gut — so if you have a feeling there’s something else going on, or just want to be sure (never a bad idea), go see your doctor.
+As a note, it should go without saying, listen to your gut — if you have a feeling there’s something else going on or something feels “off” in your body, go see your doctor.
 They can do a thorough check-up and rule out any potential underlying causes of your fatigue.

-If there are no deeper underlying issues to blame for your sleepiness, though, it could be that some (or all) of these seven common causes of sleepiness are to blame.
+If there are no deeper underlying issues to blame for your sleepiness, though, it could be that some (or all) of these nine common causes of sleepiness are to blame.

-Before accepting that daily naps are your fate, take a good look at these seven areas and see if any could be to blame for your sleepiness.
+Before accepting that daily naps are your fate, take a good look at these 9 areas and see if any could be to blame for your sleepiness.

 Reason #1: Stress is Wearing You Down

-Take a moment to check in with how you’re feeling both physically and mentally and pinpoint areas in your day where stress may be putting a damper on your overall energy levels.
+Take a moment to check in with your stress.
+How are you feeling both physically and mentally?
+Pinpoint any stressful areas in your day that may be putting a damper on your overall energy levels.

 Put up firm boundaries around work, screen time, family, friends, relationships, and anything that’s consuming too much of your time or energy.
-And please, don’t be afraid to say no to invites if you feel your personal time is being stretched too thin.
-We can feel pressured to show up for everyone and everything, but your self-care and relaxation deserves your attention just as much.
+And please, don’t be afraid to say no to invites if you feel your personal time is being stretched too thin!
+We can feel pressured to show up for everyone and everything, but your self-care and relaxation deserve your attention just as much.
 Instead of trying to do it all, prioritize the special people in your life and the commitments that warrant your time.
 Everything else?
 Consider it an added bonus!
 Take on anything additional only after you’ve penciled in some self-care and checked in on your mental and physical health.

-Reason #2 Your Body isn’t Getting The Fuel It Needs
+Reason #3 Your Body Isn’t Getting The Fuel It Needs

-It’s a no-brainer when you think about it, but if you’re just not giving your body the nutrients it needs (which is all too easy to be guilty of when you’re tired AF and don’t feel like cooking) you’re essentially trying to run a car on empty.
+It’s a no-brainer when you think about it, but if you’re just not giving your body the nutrients it needs (which is all too easy to be guilty of when you’re tired and don’t feel like cooking), you’re essentially trying to run a car on empty.
 And in addition to fueling your body with the right foods, you need to make sure you’re eating enough of it!
 Under-eating can be a culprit of fatigue, too.

-Need some meal prep inspo?
-FitOn PRO is a great place to find Nutritionist-developed recipes and personalized meal plans to make healthy eating super easy (and delicious), or check out our top 10 healthy cooking hacks here.
+Need some meal prep inspiration?
+FitOn PRO is a great place to find delicious recipes, and personalized meal plans to make healthy eating super easy.

 - Wind down with a book vs. scrolling through social — blue light from our screens can disrupt your circadian rhythm!
 Power down at least an hour before bed — Instagram will still be there tomorrow.

 - Keep your bedroom cool and dark.